googleapis/google-api-php-client/README.md

 ## Description ##
 The Google API Client Library enables you to work with Google APIs such as Google+, Drive, or YouTube on your server.

+## Beta ##
+This library is in Beta.
+We're comfortable enough with the stability and features of the library that we want you to build real production applications on it.
+We will make an effort to support the public and protected surface of the library and maintain backwards compatibility in the future.
+While we are still in Beta, we reserve the right to make incompatible changes.
+If we do remove some functionality (typically because better functionality exists or if the feature proved infeasible), our intention is to deprecate and provide ample time for developers to update their code.

 ## Requirements ##
 * [PHP 5.2.1 or higher](http://www.php.net/)
 * [PHP JSON extension](http://php.net/manual/en/book.json.php)